Keyboard shortcuts

 Comparison of linear-time sorts

-None of these algorithms contradicts the comparison lower bound — they bypass it by using non-comparison operations (indexing into an array by key value, extracting digits).
+These algorithms do not contradict the comparison lower bound — they simply bypass it by using non-comparison operations (such as indexing into an array by value or extracting digits).

 The selection problem